-In 2019, Pennsylvania and neighboring states are beginning the third phase of their work to clean up the Chesapeake Bay, our shared downstream resource.
-The U.S. Environmental Protection Agency (EPA) has assigned pollution reduction goals to Pennsylvania, and we have until 2025 to reach them.
+In 2019, Pennsylvania and neighboring states began the third phase of their work to clean up the Chesapeake Bay, our shared downstream resource.
+The U.S. Environmental Protection Agency (EPA) assigned pollution reduction goals to Pennsylvania, and we have until 2025 to reach them.
 Our neighbors in Delaware, the District of Columbia, Maryland, New York, West Virginia, and Virginia also have goals to meet.

 This document, formally known as the "Phase 3 Watershed Implementation Plan," (Phase 3 WIP for short) spells out how the state government will work in partnership with other governments and the private sector to meet our goals by 2025.